Shefali-sahu/FlaskTodoApp/README.md

-ToDoApp - Manage Your Daily Tasks ✅
+Taskify - Manage Your Daily Tasks ✅
-ToDoApp is a lightweight Flask web application that allows users to easily add, edit, and view daily tasks.
+Taskify is a lightweight Flask web application that allows users to easily add, edit, and view daily tasks.
 It's a perfect project for beginners who want to learn about Flask, SQLAlchemy, and SQLite.

 🚀 Features